samvloeberghs/ng-vikings-2017-workshop/README.md

 # Ionic 2 w/ Firebase

-( this is part 2 - connecting ionic2 and firebase )
+( this is part 2 - connecting firebase )

 This is the project for the Ionic 2 w/ Firebase ngVikings 2017 workshop.
 It is based on the [Ionic 2 Conference application starter](https://github.com/driftyco/ionic-conference-app)